wuspy/portal_calendar/README.md

 # Firmware

-Read through [config.h](config.h) and fill out the required values.
-At a minimum, you need to fill out `WIFI_NAME`, `WIFI_PASS`, and `TIME_ZONE`.
-A WiFi connection is required to keep the ESP32's internal clock synchronized, and to get weather information from OpenWeatherMap if you have that enabled.

 ## Building with Arduino IDE

 This project requires the following dependencies to be installed through the library manager